AdobeDocs/workfront.en/help/_includes/snippets.md

 >[!IMPORTANT]
 >
->The information in this article refers to Adobe Maestro which is a new offering from Adobe Workfront.
+>The information in this article refers to Adobe Workfront planning capabilities, a new offering from Adobe Workfront.
 >
->Currently, Adobe Maestro is part of a beta program which is open to a limited number of customers.
-You must be a Workfront customer to use Maestro capabilities.
+>Currently, the planning capabilities are part of a beta program which is open to a limited number of customers.
+You must be a Workfront customer to use these capabilities.
 >
->Contact your account representative for more information about joining the beta program for Maestro.
+>Contact your account representative for more information about joining the beta program for the planning capabilities.
 >
->For more information about Maestro, see [Adobe Maestro overview](/help/quicksilver/maestro/maestro-overview.md).
+>For more information about planning capabilities, see [Adobe Workfront planning capabilities overview](/help/quicksilver/maestro/maestro-overview.md).

 <!-- Manage Work -->